AliakseiYafremau/mario_bros/docs/index.md

 ### GameOverScreen
 `GameOverScreen` appears when the player loses all lives.
 It shows the defeat message alongside the final score and survival time, and waits for either `ESC` to quit Pyxel or `SPACE` to relaunch via `App.change_to_difficulty_selector()` so the player can try again.

+### GameApp
+`GameApp` is the in-game screen.
+It receives the fully built `Game`, the HUD `PyxelElement`s, and the controller bindings, then drives the simulation loop: throttling package/truck movement ticks, checking for key presses, synchronizing package sprites with their states, refreshing HUD counters, and orchestrating boss visits through the `Door`/`Boss` pair.
+When the truck fills up or the players lose all lives, it signals the `App` to swap screens.

 ### Controller
 Command class that facilitates handling user input by providing a unified interface for each function.